 Yes.
 Funds from property sale can be repatriated through NRE or NRO accounts subject to RBI regulations and taxes.

-EARA Group provides guidance on documentation, regulatory requirements and purchase procedures to ensure a seamless investment experience.
+EARA Group provides guidance on documentation, regulatory requirements, NRI RERA property details, and purchase procedures to ensure a seamless investment experience.